-There are a number of things a lender must disclose in the initial disclosure statement.1 Many of these relate to interest:
+There are a number of things a lender must disclose in the initial disclosure statement.

 - → The annual interest rate or rates that apply, as a percentage (for example 5.75% per annum) and how and when each rate will apply. - → Any fixed term that applies, for example 9.5% interest fixed for five years. - → What method the lender will use to charge interest and how often they will charge it.